NullifiedCode/Piatier/README.md

 # What is this?
 Piatier is a Torrent search engine for desktop.
 Simplistic and easy to use.
-Just build and your ready to go.
+Just build and you're ready to go.

 ## Engine Tab
 ![Piatier_7cuWHRbRMu](https://user-images.githubusercontent.com/79751099/222937091-2c6069dd-53bb-4bab-92a1-db0e12e126cd.png)